White-IT-Solutions/TattooDirectory/docs/HLD Doc Tattoo Artist Directory MVP.md

 * **Public Subnets:** These subnets have a direct route to the Internet Gateway.
 They contain resources that need to be publicly accessible, like NAT Gateways.
 * **Private Subnets:** These subnets do not have a direct route to the internet.
 All critical application components—the **API Lambda functions**, the **Fargate scraper tasks**, and the **OpenSearch cluster**—are placed here to protect them from direct public access.
 * **NAT Gateway:** To allow resources in the private subnets (like a Fargate task needing to scrape a website) to initiate outbound connections to the internet, traffic is routed through a NAT Gateway.
 This allows outbound access while blocking inbound connections from the internet, maintaining a secure posture.
-* **Lambda Environment:** The **API Lambda Functions** are in their own "Lambda Service Environment" subgraph, outside the main VPC block, to show they don't run inside your VPC.

 ###